There are many myths during pregnancy and so many revolve around food. Learn what's fact and what's fiction.

 Myth: You need to watch your weight carefully

-Fact: The amount of weight you gain may say something about your overall health.
+Fact: That actually is true.
+The amount of weight you gain may say something about your overall health.
 You can gain a lot of weight eating junk food, or you can gain a lot of weight eating the right amount of healthy foods.
-In either case it's usually that you eat too many calories.
+In either case, it's usually that you eat too many calories.
 To avoid problems in pregnancy, pay attention to the foods you are eating.
-Keep a well balanced diet.
-Keep a list of everything you eat for a couple days, look over the list and see how your eating stacks up.
+Keep a well-balanced diet.
+Keep a list of everything you eat for a couple of days, look over the list and see how your eating stacks up.
 If you need to make changes, do so.
 While the scale cannot tell you exactly if you are eating well, it does tell you whether you are gaining too much weight as normal weight gain in pregnancy prevents complications.
-Check the recommended weight gain HERE.
+Check the recommended weight gain.

 Fact: Your baby is not being built from much fat.
 Fat is a way your body stores glucose, the main source of energy for your body.
 The difference is that glucose can not be made into protein to build your baby's tissues.
 If you are not eating enough, your body will have to break down tissues (muscle) to build the baby from and you will get sick and weak.

 Myth: A low-fat diet will help keep the extra weight off